tymyrddin/red-app/source/docs/techniques/sso.md

 Cookie sharing, SAML, and OAuth are the three most common ways of implementing SSO.
 Each mechanism has unique strengths and weaknesses, and developers choose different approaches depending on their needs.

+The centralised nature of SSO provides a range of security benefits, but also makes SSO a high-profile target to attackers.
+A small misconfiguration in an SSO implementation can lead to  large vulnerabilities.

 ## Steps

 1. If the target application is using single sign-on, determine the SSO mechanism in use.